-Python's package collections4 contains a sequence data type called named tuple.
-This behaves just like the built-in tuple, with the same performance characteristics, but it also carries the ability to refer to items in the tuple by name as well as by index position.
+Python's package $collections^4$ contains a sequence data type called named tuple.
+These objects behave just like the built-in tuple, with the same performance characteristics, but they also carry the ability to refer to items in the tuple by name as well as by index position.
 This allows the creation of aggregates of data items: